Run all tests

 --only does not override the .skip run mode flag.
 If both --only and --skip filters select a test, it gets skipped.

-Remove all installed versions the typescript package and exit.
+Remove all fetched versions the typescript package and exit.

 Print the resolved configuration and exit.